-Our safe house is ADA accessible.
+Our intimate partner/sexual assault shelter is ADA accessible.

 Our human trafficking shelter is not.

 Valley Crisis Center’s IPV/SA shelter allows pets.

 Our HT shelter does not.

 Yes.
 Due to the nature of our program, we ask participants to return the house by 10 PM.
 There are case-by-case situations where someone may stay out longer.

 Both of Valley Crisis Center’s safe houses do not offer childcare.